stealthybox/tf-oci-arm/README.md

 If not, that's sad, and there's something wrong with your firewall config, or more likely, your tailscale key.
 Maybe try minting a new tailscale key.

-Alternatively, disable `ufw` in the cloud-init, re-create the VM, and SSH in via the public IP, so you can try to deduce what's going wrong.
+Alternatively, modify the Virtual Cloud Network's "Security List" to allow SSH on tcp/22 via the public IP, so you can login over the internet and debug what's going wrong.

-Maybe this is an area where using Oracle's managed firewall rules might make debugging easier since you could just disable them from the UI.

 ## gotchas